imrein/homelab_puppet/README.md

 My puppetserver is installed using an [ansible role](https://github.com/geerlingguy/ansible-role-puppet) which I tweaked a bit for my personal needs.
 The setup is created with CI/CD integration in mind and utilizes 2 repositories (this one + hieradata) to keep all the code up-to-date on the puppetserver.
 These will automatically push changes in config and manifests to the right location on the puppetserver using [Jenkins](https://www.jenkins.io/) pipelines.

 > [!NOTE]
 > I created all of the profiles from the ground up to learn more about puppet.
-These profiles are not perfect and might still have flaws and bad-practises.
+These profiles are not perfect and might still have flaws and bad-practices.

 ### Profiles